-Leann spoke, let’s get the first book “Memento Mori”.
-So, as you don’t know Sheryl these books work together and I’m truly certain that you didn’t follow instructions I will explain as you may have done some mistakes that I will number:

-You probably said the wrong words

-You unintentionally attracted them with something you do regularly.

-You may have said spells or repeated the words in the book more than the times requested.
+Leann said, “Let’s get the first book, Memento Mori.
+So, since you don’t know, Sheryl, these books work together, and I’m truly certain you didn’t follow the instructions.
+I will explain, as you may have made some mistakes, which I’ll number: One, you probably said the wrong words; two, you unintentionally attracted them with something you do regularly; and three, you may have said spells or repeated the words in the book more than the times requested.”

-Well, that part right there was worrying me a lot, I told Leann, I can recall one of the options you mentioned and I do remember that I tried the words in the books more than twice... my bad! but I’m not sure about anything I have done regularly?
-I don’t think it might be the case…
+Well, that part right there was worrying me a lot.
+I told Leann that I could recall one of the options she mentioned, and I do remember that I tried the words in the books more than twice . . . my bad!
+But I’m not sure about anything I’ve done regularly . . . ?
+I don’t think that was the case. . . .

-What do you think?
-I asked.

-She goes like, look the thing with this is that it could be that somehow your test and rehearsal in the past could have provoked or could have awakened something that you may not be aware of.
-These forces find a way to stick to your life in the smartest and most insidious ways possible, so you won’t realize when they’re rooted deeply, you will just feel things are not going well and it can jeopardize your job, your love life, even your pets if you have them, it is known that pets are more prone to see, hear and sadly sometimes they pay the price when there’s some witchcraft involved.
+Then she said, “Look, the thing with this is that it could be that somehow your test and rehearsal in the past could have provoked or could have awakened something you may not be aware of.
+These forces find a way to stick to your life in the smartest and most insidious ways possible, so you won’t realize when they’re rooted deeply; you will just feel things are not going well and it can jeopardize your job, your love life, even your pets if you have them.
+It’s known that pets are more prone to see and hear these entities and, sadly, sometimes they pay the price when there’s witchcraft involved.”

-I’m a pet lover so those last words hurt me… I can’t even imagine how can someone just hurt a baby, they’re just so innocent.
+I’m a pet lover, so those last words hurt me.
+I can’t even imagine how someone can hurt an animal—they’re just so innocent.

-She said the problem here is that is not related to a person exactly… it could be of course, but here seems we’re dealing with inhuman forces, or as I like to call them the unbodied.
-Just spirits or entities going around looking for tormented souls, people that had tried suicide and haven’t succeeded, people who look into witchcraft books and try them without a proper saying of spells and they think there wasn’t any change… which could be your case but you may not remember as it could have happened in the past.
+She said, “The problem here is that it is not related to a person, exactly. . . .
+It could be, of course, but here it seems we’re dealing with inhuman forces, or as I like to call them, ‘the unbodied’: spirits or entities looking for tormented souls, people who have tried suicide and not succeeded, or people who look into witchcraft books and try them without the proper recitation of spells, and they think there wasn’t any change to their world . . . which could be in your case, but you may not remember, as it could have happened in the past.”

-Leann look, I just want to get to the root of this even if I… even if I provoked it somehow.
+“Leann, look, I just want to get to the root of this, even if I . . . even if I provoked it somehow.”

-She said, Well Sheryl we are on it… so for starters let’s recall what happened exactly that Saturday.
+She said, “Well, Sheryl, we’re on it . . . so for starters, let’s recall what happened exactly that Saturday.”

-Her attorney part was getting into it too, she might help me out but surely, she will play The Devils Advocate.
+Her attorney instincts were now coming into it.
+She might help me out, but surely she will play the devil’s advocate.

-Let me begin by expressing my boredom on that particular day.
-I’m not particularly fond of television, except for movies.
+“Let me begin by expressing my boredom on that particular day,” I said, launching into my retelling.
+“I’m not particularly fond of television, except for movies.
 On that occasion, they were airing a peculiar horror movie with an African setting or something similar.
-Luckily, it had subtitles, which made it easier for me to enjoy since you know, that’s my thing.
-Anyway, in the movie, they discussed various entities and rituals one can perform independently to summon them for assistance, protection, wealth, and numerous other purposes.
+Luckily, it had subtitles, which made it easier for me to enjoy since, you know, that’s my thing.
+Anyway, in the movie, they discussed various entities and rituals one can perform independently to summon them for assistance: for protection, wealth, and numerous other purposes.
 They also mentioned that some individuals employ these practices for malevolent intentions, but that didn’t interest me.
 My focus was primarily on comprehending and exploring whether or not these practices actually work.